eagletrt/micro-utils/error-handler-generator/README.md

 ```

 > [!NOTE]
-> The generated C source files (`.c/.h`) is located in the same folder as the input Json file
+> The generated C source files (`.c/.h`) are located in the same folder as the input Json file

 To see all the available options run the following command:
 ```shell